penguin-teal/gnome-openweather/README.md

 ### Package Manager

-I have added an 'official' package to the AUR that will align with the E.G.O releases.
-However I'm not aware of this fork updated on any other package manager repositories yet.
+I have an 'official' package in the AUR that aligns with the E.G.O releases.
+However I'm not aware if any package maintainers have updated their sources yet.
 I will add them here as they become available.

 #### [Arch Linux (AUR)](https://aur.archlinux.org/packages?O=0&K=gnome-shell-extension-openweather)

-For the latest 'official' version releases:
+For the latest official E.G.O version releases:

 ```
 paru -S gnome-shell-extension-openweather